Antoine Quentin Fouquier-Tinville: Public accuser

 Fouquier lived at Rue Saint-Honoré but moved to Place Dauphine and then to :fr:Quai de l'Horloge both on Île de la Cité.
-An apartment between the towers was the home of Fouquier-Tinville.
+An apartment between the towers of the Conciergerie was the home of Fouquier-Tinville.
 He lived there with his wife and twins while conducting the trials in the courtroom.
 His activity in the Conciergerie and the Palace of Justice earned him the reputation of one of the most sinister figures of the Revolution.
 His office as public accuser arguably reflected a need to display the appearance of legality during what was essentially political command, more than a need to establish actual guilt.

-Early April 1794 Fouquier-Tinville asked the tribunal to order the Indulgents who "confused the hearing" and insulted "National Justice" to the guillotine.
-The Dantonists were not serving the people.
-They had become false patriots, who had preferred personal and foreign interests to the welfare of the nation.
+On 29 October 1793, Fouquier-Tinville sent a letter to the National Convention, which was later used during his trial.
+In the letter, he wrote: We are arrested by the formalities prescribed by the law. [...]
+Moreover, one wonders, why witnesses?
+The Convention, all of France, accuse those whose trial is being conducted; the evidence of their crimes is evident; everyone in their hearts is convinced that they are guilty; the tribunal can do nothing on its own, it is obliged to follow the law; it is up to the Convention to remove all the formalities that hinder its progress.Early April 1794 Fouquier-Tinville asked the tribunal to order the Indulgents who "confused the hearing" and insulted "National Justice" to the guillotine.
+Claiming the Dantonists were not serving the people and were "false patriots", who had preferred personal and foreign interests to the welfare of the nation.
+He did not align with any specific political movement, keeping his distance from factions such as the Jacobins, and he did not maintain any particular relationships with leaders from the Montagnards, such as Maximilien Robespierre, as reported by Antoine Boulant.

+On 21 May 1794 the government decided that the Terror would be centralised, with almost all the tribunals in the provinces closed and all the trials held in Paris.